No. 22 Mississippi State beats McNeese State 90-77

 McNeese State: The Cowboys put a scare into Mississippi State.
 The most impressive part of the first-half performance was how McNeese State bullied a bigger Mississippi State team in the paint.
 The competitive game should give the Cowboys some confidence.

+"I thought our guys really competed and executed really well," Schroyer said.
+"We obviously stepped up and made some shots."

-Mississippi State: The Bulldogs struggled defensively throughout most of the game and coach Ben Howland was obviously frustrated with his team.
+Mississippi State: The Bulldogs struggled defensively throughout most of the game and Howland was obviously frustrated with his team.
 The good news for Mississippi State is Peters continues to play well.
-When he's a 3-point threat the Bulldogs are difficult to handle offensively.
+When he's a 3-point threat, the Bulldogs are difficult to handle offensively.

 UP NEXT